-All vehicle interfaces shall be demonstrated in the context of the dynamometer test stand.
+All vehicle interfaces shall be compatible with car installation.
+Before use in the car, they shall be demonstrated on the dynamometer test stand.
 A 19" rack cabinet shall be used to hold all these interfaces in lieu of a car chassis.

-R003d - Tractive System Interface
+R003d - Vehicle Computer Interface Hardware